evo-mark/laravel-impersonate/README.md

 ## Contributors

-- This package was created by [MarceauKa](https://github.com/MarceauKa) and [tghpow](https://github.com/tghpow).
-Many thanks to all of our [contributors](https://github.com/404labfr/laravel-impersonate/graphs/contributors).
+- This package was forked from [Lab404](https://github.com/404labfr/laravel-impersonate) and is maintained by evoMark.

 ## Rationale

 ### Why not just use `loginAsId()`?

 This package adds broader functionality, including Blade directives to allow you to override analytics and other tracking events when impersonating, fire events based on impersonation status, and more.
 Brief discussion at [issues/5](https://github.com/404labfr/laravel-impersonate/issues/5)

+### Why did you fork this package

+The original package seems to be in maintenance now, only receiving minor updates without addressing bugs or features.
+We wanted a few of those features.

 ## Licence